r0light/cna-quality-tool/README.md

 # A Prototypical Web-Based Modeling Application

-This directory includes a prototypical implementation of a modeling application.
+This directory includes a prototypical implementation of a modeling application and is related to the [https://github.com/KarolinDuerr/MA-CNA-ModelingSupport](https://github.com/KarolinDuerr/MA-CNA-ModelingSupport) repository.

 ## How to start the application